andialbrecht/sqlparse/README.rst

   https://sqlformat.org/

-python-sqlparse is licensed under the BSD license.
+sqlparse is licensed under the BSD license.

 Parts of the code are based on pygments written by Georg Brandl and others.
 pygments-Homepage: http://pygments.org/